Jadersonrilidio/querybuilder/README.md

 classes and methods, providing an abstraction with easy-to-use syntax and extra features to assert the queries are being written accordingly.

-Also bear in mind this package was developed for educational purposes goal.
+NOTE: Bear in mind this package was developed for educational purposes goal.

 ## Installation